gperdomor/cvb/CONTRIBUTING.md

 #### Commitizen

-To simplify and automate the process of committing with this format, **cvb is a [Commitizen](https://github.com/commitizen/cz-cli) friendly repository**, just do `git add` and execute `npm run commit`.
+To simplify and automate the process of committing with this format, **cvb** is a [Commitizen](https://github.com/commitizen/cz-cli) friendly repository, just do `git add` and execute `npm run commit`.

 <!-- ## Want to help improve the docs?